wittigole/internship_usm/README.md

 $$f_{\rm corr} = \frac{f_{\rm bar}^{\rm data}}{f_{\rm bar}^{\rm sim}} \hspace{0.5cm}\text{where}\hspace{0.5cm} f_{\rm bar} = \frac{\Omega_{\rm bar}}{\Omega_{\rm m}}$$

 Additionally, we subtract the ICL masses in the simulations (if provided) to receive a more accurate picture of the simulated stellar masses.
 In TNG300 and FLAMINGO, we choose an aperture of 50 pkpc, centered on the galactic center, to define the BCG.
 Every star particle outside of this region bound to the central subhalo is considered as ICL and treated accordingly.
-For Magneticum, the aperture is $2\, R_{0.5,\,\ast}$.
+For Magneticum, the aperture is $2 R_{0.5,\ast}$.

 Thereby, we receive the following results for the best simulation variation runs.

 ![best_sims](./plots/stellar_vs_halo_mass_wo_z_best_sims.jpg)

 One can still see significant deviations for BAHAMAS, C-OWLs and Magneticum.
 The former two are special because they still include the ICL, thus yielding higher stellar masses.
-The significant deviation for MAagneticum can be explained with the huge BCG masses ($\sim 10^{13}\,\rm M_{\odot}$) found.
+The significant deviation for Magneticum can be explained with the huge BCG masses ($\sim 10^{13}\rm M_{\odot}$) found.
 Altough they capture stars within twice the stellar halfmass radius, this is still an order of magnitude too large compared to observations and other simulations.

 TNG300 and the fiducial FLAMINGO model perform best with only tiny deviations to the fits of the SPT clusters.

 Another correction one can do is to subtract the simulated BCG stellar masses from the total stellar masses of the clusters.
 This step is necessary as e.g. in TNG, the BCG stellar masses are too high when compared to observations.
 For this reason, we fit the scaling relation to the reduced stellar masses and add the scaling relation fit of the observed BCG masses on top of it.
 We use the BCG masses summarized by [Stott et al. (2010)](https://iopscience.iop.org/article/10.1088/0004-637X/718/1/23#fnref-apj340771r41).
 Their halo masses are given within R<sub>200</sub>, so they are converted to M<sub>500</sub> using the abovementioned methods.
 One obtains e.g. the dotted line in the TNG plot.
 The MCMC fitting routine yields the following for the normalization and power law index.

-$$ M_{\rm norm} = (1.20\pm 0.33)\times 10^{12}\, \rm M_\odot \hspace{0.5cm}\text{and}\hspace{0.5cm} B_\ast = 0.44\pm 0.01 $$
+$$ M_{\rm norm} = (1.20\pm 0.33)\times 10^{12} \rm M_\odot \hspace{0.5cm}\text{and}\hspace{0.5cm} B_\ast = 0.44\pm 0.01 $$

 However, for TNG this does not improve the fit anymore.
 One has to be careful with the apertures used for the BCG defiiton here and in [Stott et al. (2010)](https://iopscience.iop.org/article/10.1088/0004-637X/718/1/23#fnref-apj340771r41).